Getting started

 ./pizza-hit.js cancel 12345

-Note that in the previous Hello world examples, even if there was no explicit Command specified, Caporal still created a unnamed Command under the hood (called a program-command), directly attached to the program.
+Note that in the previous Hello world examples, even if there was no explicit Command specified, Caporal still created an unnamed Command under the hood (called a program-command), directly attached to the program.
 Learn more about Commands.

-# Help generation
+Help generation

 Caporal automatically generates a help command for you so you don't have to!